yarec/react-layout-generator/README.md

 ### Bugs

-* Use the extent prop in ReactLayout props rather than use
 * Cleanup initialization of generators and viewport to potentially allow generators to be reused.
 See 1) ReactLayout initLayout which is called at the beginning of each render and 2) Generator which calls the user supplied init function during the initLayout call.
 * Fix flickering when making the browser window smaller for elements in RLGColumns.
 This appears to be due to an update issue causing the computed element size to include the scroll bar since the initial layout is being used with the newer smaller element.